Here’s how to make playdough for kids with the BEST recipe for no cook playdough using the hot water method.

 Shelf life: The cooked playdough recipe we make lasts for months.
-The no cook playdough batches lasted a couple of weeks.
-By then they were a little too dried out and, in some cases, a little too smelly to keep using.
+The no cook playdough batches tend to get moist after a month or two.

 It’s forgiving: Cooked playdough can be left out, uncovered, for hours, with little or no lasting effect.
 No cook playdough starts getting a dry and crumbly coating if left out for any length of time.

-Better texture: The cooked playdough has a lovely, rubbery, squishy playdough texture and it holds together better.
-Most of the no cook playdoughs are soft, but pull apart quickly and you end up with more crumbs and bits of playdough all over.
+Better texture: The cooked playdough has a lovely, rubbery, squishy texture and it holds together better.
+Most of the no cook playdoughs are soft but pull apart quickly and you end up with more crumbs and bits of playdough all over.

-However, as much as I love cooked playdough, I grant that there are definitely times and reasons to consider making no cook playdough as well.
+However, as much as we love the cooked recipe, we admit that there are definitely times and reasons to consider making no cook as well.

-More kid-friendly to make: If you want your kids (or students) to be more involved in all steps of making the playdough, then no cook is the way to go since there is no hot stove to deal with.
+More kid-friendly to make: If you want your kids (or students) to be more involved in all steps of making, then no cook is the way to go since there is no hot stove to deal with.
 If making the kind with boiling water, an adult can boil and pour the water, but children can help with the rest.

-It’s quicker and easier: No cook playdough is a bit quicker and easier to make.
+It’s quicker and easier: This one is a bit quicker and easier to make.
 Mostly just dump and mix.